hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 ## So, what if this whole cryptocurrency industry was not invented by cryptographers, but by those who do database management systems?

 Yeah.
-By someone like [Michael Stonebraker](https://en.wikipedia.org/wiki/Michael_Stonebraker) (don't you dare to Google the name) or [Michael Widenius](https://en.wikipedia.org/wiki/Michael_Widenius).
+By someone like [Michael Stonebraker](https://en.wikipedia.org/wiki/Michael_Stonebraker) (don't you dare to Google the name) or [Michael Widenius](https://en.wikipedia.org/wiki/Michael_Widenius) (really, are you going to Google this name as well?).
 How would it look like?

 Well, first of all, there would be no such amount of newborn bullshit terminology.
 1. "Bl*chain (forget this word, it means nothing within DBMS industry as it always